overhide/remotestorage-tutorial/README.md

-The main difference now is the grey in-app purchase button offered to your users at the bottom of our app, as per the new <a target="_blank" href="https://overhide.github.io/remotestorage-tutorial/2-iaps.html">RENDERED PRVIEW</a>:
+The main difference here is the grey in-app purchase button offered to your users at the bottom of our app, as per the new <a target="_blank" href="https://overhide.github.io/remotestorage-tutorial/2-iaps.html">RENDERED PRVIEW</a>: